 DON’T skimp on dark green leafy vegetables and salads.

 DO eat for energy.
-Stick to complex carbs such as brown bread, brown rice, vegetables and sweet potatoes.
+Try to stick mostly to complex carbs such as brown bread, brown rice, vegetables and sweet potatoes.

-DON’T eat for a short-term energy boost.
-Eat for overall health and you’ll help reduce tiredness.
+DON’T eat for a short-term energy boost all the time.
+Eat for overall health (whilst still enjoying your food) and you’ll help reduce feelings of tiredness.